factors¶

 ¶

-Generate Black-Litterman views from factor scores.
+Generate Black-Litterman absolute views from composite factor scores.

 Parameters¶